-In order to meet the expense so incurred, the District is hereby authorized by the Contractor to draw a warrant in the name of the Contractor and in favor of those persons, firms, or corporations doing the work or providing the materials or labor therefor, against the fund or appropriation set aside for the purpose of this contract, and when a warrant is so drawn it shall be conclusive upon the Contractor, and shall be to all intents and purposes the same as drawn by the Contractor in person.
+In order to meet the expense so incurred, the District is hereby authorized by the Contractor to draw a warrant in the name of the Contractor and in favor of those persons, firms, or corporations doing the work or providing the materials or labor therefor, against the fund or appropriation set aside for the purpose of this contract, and when a warrant is so drawn it shall be conclusive upon the Contractor in person.
 When any of the said demands have been audited and paid, the amount of the same shall be deducted from the fund or appropriation set aside for the purposes of this contract being so terminated.
 The Contractor shall immediately, upon due notice in writing from the District Engineer, remove from the premises all materials and personal property belonging to him which have not already been used in the construction of the work, or which are not in place in the work and he shall forfeit all sums due him under this contract, and both he and his sureties shall be liable on his bond for all damages caused the District by reason of his failure to complete this contract.